stanwood/handbook/README.md

 * More than 90% of tickets (as counted in `Ready for Development` and `Working on` on Monday 02:00) in `Done` on Friday 02:00

-## Personal Sales OKRs
+## Personal Business Development OKRs

-### Objective Hannes: Build agency sales
+### Objective Hannes 1: Build agency sales

+- Key result 1: Meeting with 10 agency deciders
-- Key result: One project started for another agency
+- Key result 2: One project started for another agency EOY

+### Objective Hannes 2: Build public sales

+- Key result 1: Participated in 10 public tender processes
+- Key result 2: One project started for a public entity EOY

 ### Objective Richard: Build incubator sales

+- Key result 1: Meeting with 10 incubator deciders
-- Key result: One project started for another incubator
+- Key result 2: One project started for another incubator EOY

-### Objective Tal: Build Event App SAAS model
+### Objective Tal: Build corporate sales

+- Key result 1: Meeting with 10 corporate clients (for Hannes)
-- Key result: One new event app project started
+- Key result 2: One new corporate project started EOY

-### Objective Marcin: Build Web App SAAS model
+### Objective Marcin: Build ERP sales

+- Key result 1: Meeting with 10 ERP clients (for Hannes)
-- Key result: One new web app started
+- Key result 2: One new ERP project started EOY

 # Responsibilities